Skip to content

 • Phthalates

 Synthetic aromas!
 Can we blame "fragrance" for hiding some sneaky chemical?
-Phthalates are a chemical that may be found in various products, including nail polish and eyelash adhesive, and are sometimes used to help fragrances stick to the skin.
+Phthalates are chemicals that may be found in various products, including nail polish and eyelash adhesive, and are sometimes used to help fragrances stick to the skin.
 Unfortunately, phthalates are significant endocrine disruptors, with evidence suggesting they can hasten the onset of puberty in both males and females and reduce sperm count in men.
 Also, they negatively affect the ecosystem, in case you forgot.
 According to the Environmental Working Group, several businesses have banned phthalate-containing products, although we recommend taking care of the increased smell.

 Warning: The words "fragrance" or "parfum" might be a code for hundreds of substances that producers aren't required to list on ingredient labels.